ByteDev/ByteDev.ArgValidation/README.md

 All argument validation can be performed through the `ArgValidator` class.
 This class has a number of static methods:
 - DependentNotNull
+- GreaterThan
+- GreaterThanOrEqual
+- In
-- NotNull
+- LessThanOrEqual
 - NotDefault
 - NotEmpty
+- NotEquals
+- NotIn
+- NotNull
 - NotNullOrEmpty
-- NotEquals
-- GreaterThan
-- GreaterThanOrEqual
-- LessThan
-- LessThanOrEqual

 Example: